OWASP/www-policy/operational/chapters.md

 Chapters are not legal entities.
 Chapters cannot independently charge dues, process OWASP memberships, open bank accounts, take donations, sign contracts, or enter into agreements with other organizations.
 Chapters operating a merchandise store or local chapter supporter arrangements MUST have the OWASP Foundation as the beneficiary.

-Student chapters who might be REQUIRED to process finances through their institution will require a letter from the institution to get an annual dispensation from the Chapter Committee.
+Student chapters who are REQUIRED to process finances through their academic institution will require a letter from the institution to get an annual exemption to permit sufficient transparency per OWASP's Core Values.

 ### Expenses